• Skip to primary navigation

 Can I add protein powder to banana bread?

 Adding protein powder to banana bread isn't as simple as adding a scoop or two and keeping the rest of the recipe the same.
-But generally speaking, you could probably safely replace ⅓ of the flour called for in the recipe with whey protein powder.
-For best results, however, to use a recipe (like this one!) that is designed to have protein powder included in the batter.
+But generally speaking, you could probably safely replace ⅓ of the flour called for in a traditional recipe with whey protein powder or a whey/casein blend.
+For best results, however, if you want to make banana bread with protein powder, use a recipe (like this one!) that is designed to have protein powder included in the batter.
 Read more info on baking with protein powder.

 How much protein is in homemade banana bread?